NadimGhaznavi/Db4E/pages/ops/Building-P2Pool-from-Source.md

 ---

-# Download P2Pool from Github
+# Download the Source Code

 I keep source code in `/opt/src`.
 In the example below, the p2pool version is 4.6, be sure to update the directory name (`p2pool-v4.6`) if your version is more recent.